RabbyHub/Rabby/docs/content-script.md

 after `content-script` receive the message from dapp, it will send the message to background, using the `runtime channel`.

-in a nutshell, the extension can only handle **one** request at the same time for each page. before the request solved, other requests are queued to send.
+in a nutshell, the extension can only handle **one** request at the same time for each page. before the request is solved, other requests are queued to send.

 ## request queue